Midsomer & Medieval Murders

 GPX File of the Route Midsomer & Medieval Murders

-This route uses minor roads and the Phoenix Trail to explores the Aylesbury Vale and some attractive old villages, used as settings for the documentary series ‘Midsomer Murders’.
-It starts at Princes Risborough Railway Station and the initial 3 mile stretch to Chinnor is on a well used B Road.
-It then turns north then west towards Ewelme where it pivots back on a more northerly route, passing through Chalgrove and the Haseleys before crossing the River Thame at Shabbington on the way to Thame.
-From there it uses the Phoenix Trail, a converted railway line, to return to Princes Risborough.
-There are some homeopathic climbs, the highest point being just 124m (past Postcombe) and the lowest is around 40m.
-For more detail see the Route Tips.
+This route uses minor roads and the Phoenix Trail to explores the Aylesbury Vale and some attractive old villages which were used as settings for the documentary series ‘Midsomer Murders’.
+It starts at Princes Risborough Railway Station.
+The initial 3 mile stretch to Chinnor is on a well used B Road and then turns north then west to continue towards Ewelme on quieter back roads.
+At Ewelme it pivots back to head for Thame on a more northerly route, passing through Chalgrove and the Haseleys before crossing the River Thame at Shabbington.
+From Thame it returns to Prices Risborough on the Phoenix Trail, a converted railway line.

 Zooming In